Shelby219/T2A1_workbook/README.md

 ### JavaScript- Web

-JavaScript is a lightweight dynamic programming language.
+JavaScript is a lightweight dynamic scripting programming language.
 It is an interpreted scripting language most commonly used for client-side web pages.
 User in conjunction with HTML and CSS it elevates websites from static to dynamic.
 Not to be confused with Java, as JavaScript does not need any compilation to run, it is automatic via a program called the JavaScript engine.
 All major web browsers have their own JavaScript engine too execute JavaScript’s.

 ### Nginx- Web Server